rpeszek/my-blogs/posts/2023-05-15-FP-refactor-errors-p0.md

 ---
 title: Refactoring error messages in Haskell programs.
-Part 0 - Who cares about K9 composers?
+Who cares about K9 composers?
 featured: true
 summary: Concerns about the quality of error output in Haskell programs, one more time.
 toc: true